oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-is-the-best-tool-for-your-email-marketing/rule.md

 - No end to end tracking of a purchase
 - Cheap - $240 per month

-​​​​​​​Bad Example: ​Does not match requirements.​
+Bad Example: Does not match requirements.

-2.​ Campaign Monitor (basic)​
+2. Campaign Monitor (basic)

 - Nice - editing of email
 - Nice - can see opening an email
 - No Dynamics CRM integration
-- No end to end tracking of a purchase​
+- No end to end tracking of a purchase
-- Average price - $1,250 per month​
+- Average price - $1,250 per month

-Bad Example: Does not match requirements, expensive​​​ 3​.
-Active Campaign (used at SSW)
+Bad Example: Does not match requirements, expensive
+3. Active Campaign (used at SSW)

 - Nice - editing of email